niradler/autho/Readme.md

 3. **Managing Passwords**: Autho provides a secure vault for storing and managing your passwords.
 You can add, view, update, and delete passwords using the CLI interface.

+4. **Secure files**: Autho offers a reliable method for encrypting and decrypting files, ensuring their security and integrity.

-4. **Self-Hosting**: If you prefer self-hosting, deploy Autho on your own server by following the instructions provided in the documentation.
+5. **Self-Hosting**: If you prefer self-hosting, deploy Autho on your own server by following the instructions provided in the documentation.
+(TBD)

 ## Security Considerations